ethagnawl/Termdebug-Demo/README.md

 - Demo!

 ## Gotchas
-- Termdebug _does not_ open man source file automatically.
+- Termdebug _does not_ open the main source file automatically.
 Why not?
 I'd like to submit a PR which does this by default or provides an opt-in config flag.

 ## Resources